cloudposse/actions/github/slash-command-dispatch/docs/advanced-configuration.md

 ## What is advanced configuration?

-Due to the limitations of yaml based action inputs, basic configuration is not adequate enough to support unique configuration *per command*.
+Due to the limitations of YAML based action inputs, basic configuration is not adequate to support unique configuration *per command*.

 For example, the following basic configuration means that all commands must have the same `admin` permission.